caro46/Tetraploid_project/pseudomolecules.md

 python3 pseudomolecules_scaffolds.py Nucmer_mello_dbg2olc_xentrop9_qfiler.coord 500 15 backbone_raw.fasta filter/pseudomolecules_scaff_nucmer_qfilter_dbg2olc.fasta filter/pseudomolecules_scaff_nucmer_qfilter_dbg2olc_index.txt >filter/pseudomolecules_scaff_nucmer_qfilter_dbg2olc.out
 ```

+### Comments
+We should consider using Promer to align the scaffolds onto *X. tropicalis* genome.
+The main issue seems to be the quality of the alignment (due to repeat elements?).
+On Oct.
+17, started an alignment on the soft masked genome of *X. tropicalis*.
+We should also consider aligning the scaffolds that do not match onto *X. tropicalis* onto themselves and by comparing TEs maybe assign the scaffolds to the suspected subgenome.

 ## Mapping back to the pseudomolecules

 We should map the HiSeq reqds and the contigs of the assemblies and call the consensus to polish the genome.
 Then run `quast`.